Akshara

+Etymology

-The term derives from अ, a- "not" and क्षर्, kṣar- "melt away, perish".
-The uniting aspect of its use is the mystical view of language, or shabda, in Hindu tradition, and especially the notion of the syllable as a kind of immutable (or "atomic") substance of both language and truth, most prominently, the mystical syllable Aum, which is given the name of ekākṣara (i.e. eka-akṣara), which can be translated as both "the sole imperishable thing" and as "a single syllable".
+The term derives from अ, a- "not" and क्षर्, kṣar- "melt away, perish."
+While its use in the mystical view of language (shabda) denotes the syllable as an immutable substance—most prominently in the mystical syllable Aum (ekākṣara)—the term also evolved into a specific technical metaphysical designation for "the Immutable" or "the abode".

+In this technical sense, particularly within the Bhagavad Gita and early metrical Upanishads, akṣara represents the conscious "Higher Nature" or "Matrix" (yoni) of the universe, acting as the eternal power (śakti) of the Supreme Person (puruṣa).

+This principle is fundamentally contrasted with the kṣara, or the perishable material world, and is often used synonymously with Brahman, Avyakta (the Unmanifest), and Kutastha (Kūṭastha) (the unchanging) to describe a spiritual principle that is eternal and immutable, yet subordinate to the Supreme Divine as His essential dwelling place or power.

 Grammatical tradition

 The akshara is the unit of graphemic symbols in the Brahmic scripts.
-An akshara is more a syllable-like unit for writing which requires the knowledge of syllables and the matra, i.e. the measure of prosodic marking.
+An akshara is a syllable-like unit for writing which requires the knowledge of syllables and the matra, i.e. the measure of prosodic marking.
 In writing it prototypically stands for CV, CVV, CCV, CCVV, CCCV, CCCVV, V and VV where "C" stands for a consonant, "V" for a vowel and "VV" for a long vowel.
 It is usually a sub-syllabic representation which stands for onset, onset plus nucleus and nucleus alone; the coda part of a syllable goes into the next akshara in a word.

 Its nature favours the phonological mediation i.e. the non-lexical strategy of reading, which may be interpreted in stages such as the "Visual Analysis System" and proceeding to the "Aksara Recognition System" and then to the "Aksara sound Conversion System" and the "Phonological Assembly System" before ending with the "Response Buffer" prior to reading aloud.

 Vedanta

-As part of basic instructions of Shiksha and Sanskrit grammar, it is explained that among the Word-entities, both, Aksara and Brahman stand out as especially important because both refer to a special form of ritual word.
-In the Brahmanas and the Upanishads both come to mean the Absolute.
-Aksara is a part of the Sacred Word "Om" and possesses a unique and intensified power and dignity.
-In the Upanishads, in a condensed and intensified form, it signifies the transcendent Principle of all that exists.
+As part of basic instructions of Shiksha and Sanskrit grammar, it is explained that among the word-entities, both, Aksara and Brahman stand out as especially important because both refer to a special form of ritual word.
+In the Brahmanas and the Upanishads both come to mean the absolute.
+Aksara is a part of the sacred word "Om" and possesses a unique and intensified power and dignity.
+In the Upanishads, in a condensed and intensified form, it signifies the transcendent principle of all that exists.
 Its significance is derived from its role as a "syllable", the essential and embryonic core of speech.

+The Vedanta School, specifically as formulated in the Brahma Sūtras, was established to reconcile these diverse scriptural doctrines and oppose "hostile" systems like classical Sāṃkhya.
+The Sūtrakāra (author of the Sūtras) restored a form of Advaitism by discriminating between the names and functions of akṣara and puruṣa while maintaining their ultimate unity in a single goal.
+This system allows for the meditation on both principles, viewing akṣara as the formless, impersonal aspect and puruṣa as the presiding deity.